Searching for books on your topic

 - Examples: affirmative action, climate change, human trafficking, college athletes, censorship, etc.

-When you get a list of search results, choose Book/eBook from the Content Type filter (which will be either on the left side of your screen or a menu under the filter icon, depending on the size of your screen).
-This will filter your results to show both print books and ebooks that you can access online.
+When you get a list of search results, choose Books from the Resource Type filter.
+You can see the filters on the left side of your screen or click on the filter icon.
+Select Show More if you don’t see Books listed.
+This will filter your results to show both print books and ebooks.

-To access an ebook, click on Full Text Online.
-Enter your NetID and password to access the ebook if you are prompted to do so.
-You will then be able to either read the ebook online or download it.
+To narrow to ebooks only, select the filter for Available Online.
+To access the ebook, click on Available Online under the title or click a link under Full Text Availability.
+Enter your NetID and password when prompted.
+You will be able to either read the ebook online or download it.
 You may need to create a free account or download specific software to be able to download it.
-For more information on finding, downloading, and using ebooks at the UNR Libraries, see the Ebooks Guide.